On the equation N_{K/k}(\Xi)=P(t): Brauer-Manin properties for zero-cycles of degree 1

 We claim that while keeping (\ref{equ:3}) we can moreover assume that, for each $z_v^{2}$ and each closed point $P$ in the support of $z_v^{2}$, the field extension map $k_v(f(P)) \subset k_v(P)$ is an isomorphism.
-Once more, it is enough to replace $P$ by a suitable and close enough $k_v(P)$-rational point on $U_{k_v}(P)$: this follows from Lemma 6.2.1 on p.
-89 of \cite{CTSD94}.
+Once more, it is enough to replace $P$ by a suitable and close enough $k_v(P)$-rational point on $U_{k_v}(P)$: this follows from \cite[Lemma 6.2.1]{CTSD94}.

-Each of the zero-cycles $p(z_v^2)$ is now given by a separable monic polynomial $G_v[t] \in k_v[t]$ of degree $1+Dds$, prime to $P(t)$ and with the property that the smooth fibres of $p$ above the roots of $G_v$ have rational points over their field of definition.
+Each of the zero-cycles $p(z_v^2)$ is now given by a separable monic polynomial $G_v[t] \in k_v[t]$ of degree $1+Dns$, prime to $P(t)$ and with the property that the smooth fibres of $p$ above the roots of $G_v$ have rational points over their field of definition.
 By Krasner's lemma, any monic polynomial $H(t)$ close enough to $G_v(t)$ for the $v$-adic topology on the coefficients will be separable, with roots `close' to those of $G_v$.
 Thus the fibres above the roots of the new polynomial are still smooth and still possess rational points over their field of definition.

-An irreducible polynomial $G(t)$ of degree $1+Dds$ defines a closed point $M$ of degree $1+Dds$ on $\A_k^{1}$.
-Let $F=k(M)=k[t]/(G(t))$.
+An irreducible polynomial $G(t)$ of degree $1+Dns$ defines a closed point $M$ of degree $1+Dns$ on $\A_k^{1}$.
+Let $F:=k(M)=k[t]/(G(t))$.
 Let $\theta$ be the residue class of $t$ in $F$.
-We now choose the irreducible polynomial $G(t)$ as given by Theorem 3.1 on p.
-15 of \cite{CTSD94} with the field $L$ in this theorem is $K$ and $V'$ ($V$ in this theorem) is the places of $k$ lying over places in $\Q$ which are totally split in $K$, such that
+We now choose the irreducible polynomial $G(t)$ as given by \cite[Theorem 3.1]{CTSSD98} with the field $L$ in Theorem 3.1 contains $K$, and $V'$ ($V$ in Theorem 3.1) is the set of places of $k$ at which $L$ is totally split, such that